🎵 Healing with Harmony 🎵 is Relaunching January 9, 2025. Learn more!

 My approach typically involves discussing these matters with the teenager and working collaboratively to determine the best course of action.
 While I aim to respect the confidentiality and autonomy of the adolescent, my ultimate responsibility is to ensure their safety and so if I believe there is a significant risk to the teen’s well-being or the well-being of others, I may need to involve parents or legal authorities, following the guidelines and legal requirements in California.
 Transparency, open communication, and centering the teenager’s best interests are at the core of my approach to handling such sensitive issues.

-Does your approach shift with pre-teens vs. teenagers?
+Does your approach shift between teens and pre-teens?

 Absolutely.
 With pre-teens, I typically involve parents more and am required by law to obtain consent from both legal guardians for clients aged 11 and under.
 I use more creative modalities with pre-teens, such as play, music, and art therapies to engage them effectively.
 As clients transition to their teenage years, my approach evolves towards more talk therapy interventions.
 For clients aged 10-13, I may also offer parent sessions due to the increased need for parental involvement.
 Additionally, mandated reporting requirements are somewhat stricter when working with pre-teens, and the issues addressed often differ due to distinct developmental markers in these age groups.